Treat governance, disclosures as reputational assets: CEA V Anantha Nageswaran to capital market participants - BusinessToday

-V. Anantha Nageswaran, Chief Economic Advisor (CEA) to the Government of India, on Thursday, said policymakers can provide stability and predictability, but liquidity, innovation and market depth ultimately depend on investors, intermediaries and institutions.
-He said the long-term capital, responsible innovation and constructive engagement with regulatory frameworks remain central to the continued development of India's capital markets.
+V Anantha Nageswaran, Chief Economic Advisor to the Government of India, said on Thursday that policymakers can provide stability and predictability, but liquidity, innovation and market depth ultimately depend on investors, intermediaries and institutions.
+He added that long-term capital, responsible innovation and constructive engagement with regulatory frameworks remain central to the continued development of India’s capital markets.

-Speaking at Global Securities Markets Conclave 2 (GSMC 2.0), hosted by International Financial Services Centres Authority at Gift ISFC, the CEA asked investors, asset managers and financial entrepreneurs to bring capital, the patience, constructive environment and long-term demonstration commitments to India's productive economy.
+Speaking at the Global Securities Markets Conclave 2.0, hosted by the International Financial Services Centres Authority at GIFT IFSC, the CEA asked investors, asset managers and financial entrepreneurs to bring capital, patience, a constructive approach and long-term commitment to India’s productive economy.

 "Invest in transparency, treat governance and disclosure as reputational assets that reduce borrowing costs.
 Be partners with regulators on sand boxes that build the resilience rather than evade scrutiny.
 Innovative responsibility," he said adding that complexity without a clarity destroys securitisation everywhere.